Have you thought about trying to publish in a law review or journal? This guide contains a variety of resources to help you in that process.

 Is it in Westlaw, Lexis and other subscription databases?

 Is it indexed by Legaltrac (a.k.a Legal Resource Index)?
-See title list.
+See title list (downloads as an Excel file).

 Is it indexed by Index to Legal Periodicals and Books?
-Consult journal directory.
-Select Index to Legal Periodicals and Books, then Display List.
+See title list.

 In addition to Washington and Lee's Law Review Submissions and Ranking website, there are several directories that can be used to find out more information about law journals that are currently being published.

 Many law reviews now have blogs and websites that accept shorter submissions.
-See Colin Miller's Submission Guide for Online Law Review Supplements, Version 7.0 and Information for Submitting to Online Law Review Companions by Bridget J. Crawford :: SSRN Washington & Lee also lists selected ones on its Law Journals: Submissions and Ranking website.
+See Colin Miller's Submission Guide for Online Law Review Supplements, Version 7.0 and Information for Submitting to Online Law Review Companions by Bridget J. Crawford.
+Washington & Lee also lists selected ones on its Law Journals: Submissions and Ranking website.

-The Harvard Law School is piloting a program to subsidize Scholastica journal submissions for current students with publishable academic work.
+The Harvard Law School subsidizes Scholastica journal submissions for current students with publishable academic work.

 To access this support, you must receive sign-off from your faculty supervisor that your article is ready for submission and/or that submission will further your academic goals.

-Before we activate your account, please attend a Library workshop or set up an appointment with a librarian to discuss strategy and how to select journals for submission.
-We also encourage you to review the Law Library’s Guide to Publishing in Law Reviews and Journals.
+Before we activate your account, we ask you to complete a tutorial and quiz about submission strategy.
+You may also want to set up an appointment with a librarian to discuss strategy and how to select journals for submission.
+We encourage you to review the Law Library’s Guide to Publishing in Law Reviews and Journals.

 Send a request using your Harvard email to research@law.harvard.edu.
 Include or separately forward the approval from your faculty supervisor.

-Once we receive your request and faculty approval and you have attended training or met with a librarian, Library staff will add you to our Scholastica account.
+When you contact us, we will send you a link to an online tutorial and quiz.
+Once you have completed the quiz, and we receive your request and faculty approval, Library staff will add you to our Scholastica account.
 Once you acknowledge our invitation, you will be free to begin your submissions.
 Your account will remain active through the end of the pilot unless you reach your maximum number of submissions

 Note: Please keep track of your journal submissions and notify us when you reach 50, as Scholastica does not limit them automatically.